Leslie J. Allen

 I worked after college as a secretary.
 I landed a job with a government contractor to the Air Force for the Satellite Control Facility for the United States.
-I was over-qualified to be a secretary with my degree.
+I was over-qualified to be a secretary because I had a college degree (they said, but I needed a job!).
 After I passed my background investigation and was granted top-secret security clearances, I was allowed to work on the satellite projects.
 I started as a computer operator and progressed over the years through configuration management, data base administration, software design, software test, and finally program management.
 I retired when I had my second child, and when I was ready to return to work, I decided to become a teacher.
 I'd done a lot of technical writing so my skills allowed me to pass the AZ tests easily.
-I have always loved technology and so after about 10 years in the classroom, I decided to work in technology for the district.
+I have always loved Information Technology and so after about 10 years in the classroom, I decided to work in Information Technology for the district.

 What trait(s) or characteristic(s) do you see in yourself?

 When I was 15 my father said if I was going to drive a car, I needed to know how to maintain it.
 I rebuilt my first engine when I was 16.
 I need to know how things work.
 I love to fix things, solve problems, answer questions.
 I am not the "What if?" person; I am the "I can make that happen" person.
 I am an implementor.